filp/tooty/README.md

 $ npm install --save tooty
 ```

+#### ES6

+Tooty is written using ES6 features.
+In development, it uses the [Babel](https://github.com/babel/babel) library.
+Before being published to npm, the library is compiled automatically to ES5 (through the `prepublish` command defined in
+the `package.json` file)

 ### Authors

 `tooty` was developed by [Filipe Dobreira](https://github.com/filp).
 Contributions to the code are very welcome!